We asked a language model to answer patient questions under simple constraints. It matched the word count. It didn't match the writing.

 The natural question is why.
 The model was explicitly instructed to write in plain language.
 It was given style guidance, tense rules, and a word limit.
 Why did it follow the word limit (eventually) but not the register?

-Some researchers call this “cognitive overload.”
+Some researchers call the failure mode “cognitive overload.”
 LLMs do not have cognition.
 What happens is better described as constraint interference: the model satisfies whichever instruction is most explicitly reinforced and underperforms on the rest.
 Word count is easy to verify and correct.
 Register is not.
+In our results, that asymmetry is exact: every word-count failure triggered a correction attempt; no equivalent mechanism existed to detect or retry a register failure.

 We tested whether separating the competing objectives would help.
 After the submission deadline, we built a three-step rewrite variant: (1) generate an unconstrained answer grounded in the evidence, (2) rewrite it for clinical register, (3) enforce the word limit as a separate call.

-The decomposed pipeline reduced the linguistic distance to the clinician reference from 0.519 to 0.381 and improved the automatic evaluation score by approximately two points.
+The decomposed pipeline reduced the linguistic distance to the clinician reference from 0.519 to 0.381 and improved the answer generation score (Subtask 3 Overall) by approximately two points on the development set.
 Readability moved closer to clinician levels.
-The tradeoff: 9.5x latency.
+The cost: 9.5x latency and a three-stage orchestrated pipeline in place of a single model call.

 In clinical settings, the tolerance for errors approaches zero.
 If a system cannot demonstrate near-zero error rates on simple, verifiable constraints like word count, it cannot be trusted with harder, less verifiable ones like reading level, tone, and clinical accuracy.
 The easy constraints are the lower bound.
 If the model fails there, everything above it is suspect.

 The workarounds exist.
 Decompose, correct, verify, repeat.
 Each layer of scaffolding is an admission that the model alone is not reliable enough.
-For clinical applications, that admission matters.
+When the benchmark reports performance on a system like this, the credit belongs to the scaffold, not to the model.
+In clinical applications, the difference between a reliable model and a reliable scaffold is the difference that matters.

 Here are some more articles you might like to read next: